Project Status: Completed

 Wool washing was one of the first industries to develop in Green Square in 1815.
 The sandy soil was perfect for growing thick conch grass used for drying greens.
 Fleeces were spread over acres of ground to dry naturally – the fluffy white wool looking like snow.

 We named Green Square’s central park The Drying Green in celebration of its industrial past.
-Lawns, trees, barbecues and shade structures will create a wonderful place for friends and family to gather and play.

 The 6,200 square metre park will be bound by Portman Street, Geddes Avenue, Paul Street and the future Zetland Avenue.